bender-devs/Bender-v4/README.md

 ## Note about premium features

 Code for most/all premium commands and features will not be open-source (at least for the time being.)
 We need to continue providing an incentive for users to support our work and cover server costs.
-We may be able to open-source these parts as well in the future, depending on the amount of support we receive.
+We may be able to open-source these parts as well in the future, depending on the level of support we are fortunate enough to reach. :)